 Once you make it through the initial withdrawal phase, Valium and other depressants may cause Post-Acute Withdrawal Syndrome (PAWS), which are symptoms that can appear out of nowhere for weeks or months.
 The symptoms may include depression, mood swings, dizziness, insomnia, drug-cravings, and short-term memory loss.

 Since seizures and delirium tremens is a factor in Valium withdrawal, it’s crucial that you seek the proper treatment.
-While the symptoms can be deadly by yourself, they can be treated by medical professionals or prevented during medical detox.
+While the symptoms can be deadly by yourself, they can be treated by medical professionals or prevented during NCBI.

 Medical detox involves 24-hour medically managed care, and doctors work to ensure your comfort from symptoms that you may incur.
 If you have experienced symptoms when you stopped Valium in the past, you must speak with a doctor immediately.
 The only way to get through your withdrawals is in a medical setting or medical detox.